boardgameio/boardgame.io/docs/documentation/events.md

 ##### endPhase

 This event ends the current phase.
-If the phase specifies a `next` option, then the game moves to that phase.
+If the definition for the current phase in the game object specifies a
+`next` option, then the game moves to that phase.
 If not, the game returns to a state where no phase is active.